innoforker/jutsu-parser/README.md

 # Jut.su Web Parser

 **Description**
-Jut.su Parser allows you to use features of the russian anime website [jut.su](https://jut.su) in your Python projects. **Parse animes from the main page, search them, download them and you can even get random techniques from the site!**<br /><br />
+Jut.su Parser allows you to use features of the russian anime website [jut.su](https://jut.su) in your Python projects. **Parse animes from the main page, search them, download them and you can even get random techniques from the site!** [Know more about the security policy to prevent future troubles](SECURITY.md).<br /><br />
 **Docs**
 [Read the documentation](docs/README.md)